 Work Accident Attorney Indianapolis

 Hurt on the job in the Indianapolis area?
-Indiana law firm Hocker & Associates, LLC, is ready to fight for your rights.
+Indiana law firm Hocker Law, LLC, is ready to fight for your rights.
 We handle third-party liability claims.

 Workplace accidents in Indiana can result in serious injuries or a fatality.
 If you or a loved one was hurt at work, you may face an injury that leaves you unable to do your job for weeks, months or even permanently.
 You may face permanent disabilities.
 If your loved one died in a work accident, you may wonder how you can pick up the pieces.
 Your loved one may have been the sole breadwinner - in addition to someone who provided emotional support.

 Knowing what to do after an injury at work can be confusing.
 Many people assume all they need to do is tell their employer and everything will be taken care of by their company.
 But workplace accidents are often much more complicated than many people realize.